On some geometric properties of quasi-product production models: Introduction

 \section{Introduction}

-The notion of \emph{production function} is a key concept in economics, being used in the mathematical modeling of the relationship between the output of a firm, an industry, or an entire economy, and the inputs that have been used in obtaining it.
-Generally, a production function is a twice differentiable mapping $f$ from a domain $D$ of $\mathbb{R}^n_+=\{(x_1,\ldots,x_n)\in\mathbb{R}^n:x_1>0,\ldots,x_n>0\}$ into $\mathbb{R}_+=\{x\in\mathbb{R}:x>0\}$, where $\mathbb{R}$ denotes the set of real numbers.
-Hence we have $f:D\subset\mathbb{R}^n_+\rightarrow\mathbb{R}_+$, $f=f(x_1,\ldots,x_n)$, where $f$ is the quantity of output, $n$ is the number of the inputs and $x_1,\ldots,x_n$ are the factor inputs, such as: labor, capital, land, raw materials etc. We note that some historical information about the evolution of the concept of production functions and a lot of interesting examples can be found in \cite{BHA}.
-We only recall that, among the family of production functions, the most famous is the Cobb-Douglas production function introduced in \cite{CD} in order to describe the distribution of the national income of the USA.
-A generalized Cobb-Douglas production function depending on $n$-inputs $(n\geq 2)$ is given by \cite{WF}
+The concept of \emph{production function} is a basic one in economics, being used in the modeling of the relationship between the output and the inputs of a production process.
+From a mathematical point view, a production function is a twice differentiable mapping $f$ from a domain $D$ of $\mathbb{R}^n_+=\{(x_1,\ldots,x_n)\in\mathbb{R}^n:x_1>0,\ldots,x_n>0\}$ into $\mathbb{R}_+=\{x\in\mathbb{R}:x>0\}$, where $\mathbb{R}$ denotes the set of real numbers.
+Hence we have $f:D\subset\mathbb{R}^n_+\rightarrow\mathbb{R}_+$, $f=f(x_1,\ldots,x_n)$, where $f$ is the quantity of output, $n$ is the number of the inputs and $x_1,\ldots,x_n$ are the factor inputs, such as: labor, capital, land, raw materials etc. We note that some historical information about the evolution of the concept of production function and a lot of interesting examples can be found in \cite{BHA}.
+We only recall that, among the classes of production models, the most famous is the Cobb-Douglas (CD) production function introduced in \cite{CD} in order to describe the distribution of the national income of the USA.
+In its generalized form with $n$ inputs, the CD production function is expressed by \cite{WF}

 where $A>0$, $k_1,\ldots,k_n\neq0$.
-It is obvious that a generalized Cobb-Douglas production function is homogeneous of degree $p=\displaystyle\sum_{i=1}^n k_{i}$.
-We recall that the homogeneity has a precise economic interpretation: if the inputs are multiplied by same factor, then the output is multiplied by some power of this factor.
-If $p=1$ then the function is said to have a \emph{constant return to scale}, if $p>1$ then we have an \emph{increased return to scale} and if $p<1$ then we say that the function has \emph{a decreased return to scale}.
-We note that Cobb-Douglas production functions were generalized by H. Uzawa \cite{UZ} and D. McFadden \cite{MCF} by introducing a new production function, usually called generalized ACMS production function, Armington aggregator or generalized CES production function, by
+It is obvious that the function $f$ given by \eqref{2}, which is usually called the generalized CD production function, is homogeneous of degree $p=\displaystyle\sum_{i=1}^n k_{i}$.
+We recall that the homogeneity has a precise economic interpretation: the multiplication of the inputs by same value $\lambda>0$ leads to a multiplication of the production by $\lambda^p$, where $p$ denotes the degree of homogeneity.
+It is known that the production function exhibits \emph{constant return to scale}, shortly CRS, if the degree of homogeneity is $p=1$.
+Similarly, an \emph{increased return to scale} (\emph{decreased return to scale}) occurs when the degree of homogeneity is $p>1$ ($p<1$).